-If you are a railroad worker, who has been exposed to diesel fumes over a long period of time, you may develop lung cancer, COPD or asthma even after you retire.
+If you are a railroad worker from Charlottesville, Louisa County, Fluvanna County, Albemarle County, or central Virginia who has been exposed to diesel fumes over a long period of time at Buckingham Branch Railroad or another rail yard, you may develop lung cancer, COPD or asthma even after you retire.
 The incidents of lung cancer often occur twenty to thirty years after initial exposures.

 Railroad workers can collect for injuries.
 Callthe law firm of Wilson & Hajek.

 Personal injury lawyers in Charlottesville serving Buckingham Branch Railroad workers in Louisa County, Fluvanna County, Albemarle County, and all of central Virginia.